 There are more books by Julia Alvarez that would make quite the unique travel gift!

 Alex Garland’s The Beach on many travel reading lists and for quite a few reasons.
-It’s a go-to read for those hoping to leave it all behind and find their own secret getaway.
+It’s a go-to read for those hoping to leave it all behind and find their own secret getaway, just like the author did in Thailand.
 I pondered on this book a lot when we were traveling in the Philippines, and after we stayed at my very own “Beach” at Anda.
 I wanted to keep it to myself and never share it with anyone.
 What would you do?

 Alex Garland’s library goes beyond The Beach and covers a diverse array of topics.

 People will say The Beach is the ultimate backpacking novel but I think Cheryl Strayed’s Wild pursues more adventurous territory.
 Travel through her journey from bottom to finding herself while hiking on the Pacific Crest Trail and you’ll thank me for it later.